VerifiedarXiv:2305.1829024 min

 If there is no separate reward model, what plays its role?

 The policy itself.
-The quantity beta times log(pi_theta/pi_ref) is an implicit reward: train the policy with the DPO loss and that quantity becomes a reward model consistent with the preference data, for free.
-That is the title.
+The quantity beta times log(pi_theta/pi_ref) is an implicit reward: train the policy with the DPO loss and that quantity becomes a reward model consistent with the preference data, at no extra cost.
+The title refers to that quantity.

 ?